MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

     print(f"answer: {response.output[0]}")
     ```

     > **Tip**: If you are using a work or school account to sign into Azure, and you have sufficient permissions in the Azure subscription, you can open the sample code in VS Code for Web to experiment with image-based input content.
-You can obtain the **key** for your service in the **Code** tab of the model playground (above the sample code) and you can use the image **[orange.jpg](https://microsoftlearning.github.io/mslearn-ai-fundamentals/data/orange.jpg){:target="_blank"}** at `https://microsoftlearning.github.io/mslearn-ai-fundamentals/data/orange.jpg`.
-To learn more about using rhe OpenAI API to analyze images, see the [OpenAI documentation](https://platform.openai.com/docs/guides/images-vision#analyze-images).
+You can obtain the **key** for your service in the **Code** tab of the model playground (above the sample code) and you can use the image **[joystick.png](https://microsoftlearning.github.io/mslearn-ai-fundamentals/data/joystick.png){:target="_blank"}** at `https://microsoftlearning.github.io/mslearn-ai-fundamentals/data/joystick.png`.
+To learn more about using the OpenAI API to analyze images, see the [OpenAI documentation](https://platform.openai.com/docs/guides/images-vision#analyze-images).

 ## Use a generative AI model to create new images

 So far you've explored the ability of a generative AI model to process visual input.
-Now let's suppose we want some appropriate images on a web site to support the AI chef agent.
+Now let's suppose we want some appropriate images on a web site to support the computing history.
 Let's see how a model can generate visual output.

 > **Note**: This task requires a subscription that has access to image-generation models.